 These many different things stand in essential reciprocal action via their properties; the property is this reciprocal relation itself and apart from it the thing is nothing; (WdL §1065a)

-In philosophy, structuralism is the point of view (especially in humanities) which emphasises that the entities considered are parts of a system and that their very meaning and identity is defined according to its relation to the rest of the system.
-For instance if one part of the system changes in time all other parts change as well.
-The system has features which are not just the added features of its constituents.
+In philosophy, structuralism is the point of view which emphasises that the entities considered are parts of a system and that their very meaning and identity is defined according to its relation to the rest of the system.
+For instance, if one part of the system changes in time, all other parts change as well.
+The system has features which are not just the composition of features of its constituent parts.

-To some extent, category theory provides a formalization of philosophical structuralism (Awodey 96, Awodey 03).
-Manin says that category theory regards objects as part of a “society”.
+Since in a category, the nature of any object is determined only by the system of morphisms which relate this object to the other objects of the category, and not by how the object itself is presented (if it is at all), it may be argued that category theory provides a formalization of philosophical structuralism, at least in the philosophy of mathematics (Awodey 96, Awodey 03).
+[Yuri Manin]] says (citation?) that category theory regards objects as part of a “society”.
 (See also at objective logic for more on categorical logic and philosophical notions.)

-Here the terminology morphism originates in homomorphism since the morphisms in the category of mathematical structures (such as groups, modules, etc.) are precisely the maps of the underlying sets that preserve this structure.
+Notice that the terminology morphism of course originates in homomorphism, since the morphisms in a category of mathematical structures (such as groups, modules, etc.) are precisely the maps of the underlying sets that preserve this structure.

-So far this is essentially Bourbaki’s emphasis on mathematics as the science of abstract structures, which has earlier also taken a similar point of view where structures are important only up to isomorphism and the emphasis is on relations (including) functions which are part of the “structure”. (e.g. Kantor 11)
+This is essentially Bourbaki’s emphasis on mathematics as the science of abstract structures, where structures are important only up to isomorphism and the emphasis is on relations (including) functions which are part of the “structure” (e.g. Kantor 11).

-But more generally a category need not be such a concrete category of sets with structure, and then while there is no explicit structure on the objects, the same category-theoretic reasoning still applies and one may detect structure on objects form the morphisms between them.
+However, a category need not be such a concrete category of sets with structure.
+Even when there is no such explicit structure on the objects, the same category-theoretic reasoning still applies and one may detect structure on objects from the morphisms between them.

 Given that type theories of sorts are the internal language of suitable kinds of categories, with morphisms now being terms of function types (see at relation between category theory and type theory), these comments also give that type theory offers some kind of formalization of structuralism (Awodey 15, Corfield 15).